 For thousands of years, saffron has been considered a valuable commodity in ancient cultures.
 It is one of the earliest and most prized spices on the planet.
 Known as the golden dye, saffron was first harvested over 3,500 years ago in central Asia but was mentioned in ancient texts, including the Bible and ancient Chinese medical books, as far back as 1500 BCE.

 Saffron takes its name from the Arabic word for yellow (zaffran), and is prized for its gold and red threads.
 Early trading of this precious spice took place throughout Eurasia, where it was prized as a medicine and aphrodisiac by emperors, kings, and pharaohs.
-Prior to meeting with suitors, Cleopatra was said to have taken a saffron milk bath.
+Prior to meeting with her suitors, Cleopatra was said to have taken a saffron milk bath.

 What does saffron taste like?